xerxesxe/CapstoneCI-CD/README.md

 ### Jenkinsfile

-The Jenkinsfile contains 5 Stages
+The Jenkinsfile contains 6 Stages

-First Stage builds the App
+1. Stage builds the App
-Second Stage is for linting the Dockerfile
+2. Stage is for linting the Dockerfile
-Third Stage is for Testing the App
+3. Stage is for Testing the App
-Fourth Stage is for Publishing the new Image
+4. Stage is for Publishing the new Image
+5. Stage Deploys the Image into Cluster 1, changes the ELB to blue Image
-Fifth Stage Deploys the latest Image to the EKS Cluster
+6. Stage Stage Deploys the Image into Cluster 2, changes the ELB to green Image